RogueRope/SurvivalGuide/cancellation.md

 ## Orga Cancelation

-In case something happens which makes us cancel the camp, for example sickness of the orga crew, you will get a full refund.
+In case something happens which forces us to cancel the camp, you will get a full refund.

 ## Personal Cancellation